mobily-enterprises/js-kit/docs/modules/hotCoreAuth/index.md

 This route will only work if the user is _not_ logged in (checked via the session variable `req.session.loggedIn`) since it's meant to be used to actually login.

 In case of successful login, it will set `req.session.loggedIn` and `req.session.userId`.
-A 'successful login' here means that there is a record in `usersStrategies` where `strategyId` is `local`, `field1` is `user` and (hashed) `field2` is `password` .

 Input:

 * `login` -- the login name used to sign in
 * `password` -- the password

 #### `GET /auth/recover/local`

-FIXME

-This route will only work if the user is _not_ logged in (checked via the session variable `req.session.loggedIn`) since it's meant to be used to recover access to the application.

-In case of successful Facebook login, it will update the `users` table setting the fields `user.recoverToken` and `user.recoverTokenCreated`.

-The token will then be used by the route `/recover/:recoverToken` to let the user back in.

-When recovering, the signal XXXXXXXX (TODO: decide name and emit it!) is emitted, to notify the application which will, in turn, be responsible of sending the user the secret recovery URL (my SMS, email, smoke signals, etc.).
+This route is exactly the same as Facebook's equivalent `recover` route.

 #### `GET /auth/register/local`

-FIXME

 This route will only work if the user is not already logged in (checked via the session variable `req.session.loggedIn`).

-In case of successful Facebook login, it will first check that that Facebook ID isn't already used in the application; if it isn't, it will associate the Facebook profile ID with the user by adding a record to the store `usersStrategies`.

-The Facebook ID is stored in `field1` in the `userStrategies` store.
+This route wll create a new empty user, as well as a corresponding record in `usersStrategies` which will have `field1` set as the login name, and `field3` as a hashed version of the user's password.
+It will also set `req.session.loggedIn` and `req.session.userId`.

+This route will fail if the username is already taken or it's empty.

 #### `GET /auth/resume/local`

-FIXME

-This route is totally equivalent to `/auth/signin/facebook`, since they do essentially the same thing.
+This route is totally equivalent to `/auth/signin/local`.

 In terms of Hotplate, the difference is in the _response type_: since `signin` one is meant to be used from a login screen and `resume` is meant to be used within the application, the _response type_ will definitely be different.